awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.System.md

 ## Setting up a custom DNS server<a name="Appendix.Oracle.CommonDBATasks.CustomDNS"></a>

 Amazon RDS supports outbound network access on your DB instances running Oracle\.
-For more information about outbound network access, including prerequisites, see [Configuring outbound network access on your Oracle DB instance](Oracle.Concepts.ONA.md)\.
+For more information about outbound network access, including prerequisites, see [Configuring UTL\_HTTP access using certificates and an Oracle wallet](Oracle.Concepts.ONA.md)\.

 Amazon RDS Oracle allows Domain Name Service \(DNS\) resolution from a custom DNS server owned by the customer\.
 You can resolve only fully qualified domain names from your Amazon RDS DB instance through your custom DNS server\.